infinity-next/infinity-next/README.md

 7. Restart your PHP daemon, using a command such as `service apache2 restart` or `service php5-fpm restart`.

 You should now have a `/test/` board.
 The admin account will be named `Admin`.

+# License
+Infinity Next is distributed under the [AGPL 3.0](http://choosealicense.com/licenses/agpl-3.0/).

+In short:
+* You may use Infinity Next for any reason you please.
+* You may modify Infinity Next as you see fit.
+* You may profit with Infinity Next.

+However, you also agree that:
+* Infinity Next & Contributors are not liable for this software and any damage it may do.
+* Infinity Next & Contributors are not liable if this software is used to break the law.
+* You will not sell copies or modifications of this source code (no sublicensing).
+* You *must* distribute the source code for any publicly hosted modifications of Infinity Next under the [AGPL 3.0](http://choosealicense.com/licenses/agpl-3.0/) license in a conventional format.

+The AGPL3 license is designed to protect the end user by keeping modified copies of the source open and free.

+While not binding, I do ask that users link back to this git repository or to https://infinitydev.org on their website.
+Sharing is caring. ♥

 # Contributing
 Everyone is welcome to contribute, but please follow repository etiquette.